chaitin/SafeLine/mcp_server/README.md

 `LISTEN_ADDRESS` and `LISTEN_PORT` override listener settings.
 There is deliberately no global `SAFELINE_API_TOKEN`: every instance uses a separate token file.

+Each `display_name` must be unique, ignoring letter case, and must not match another instance's `id`.
+During server discovery (or legacy initialization), the server publishes only the `display_name` to `instance_id` mappings as Server Instructions.
+This lets a user refer to a friendly name while the AI still calls `get_attack_events` with the stable, explicit `instance_id`.
+Instance addresses and credentials are never included in those instructions.

 SafeLine CE does not yet provide a dedicated read-only service credential for all required management APIs.
 This release therefore uses an administrator API Token per instance, while the MCP process enforces the fixed read-only API allowlist.

 ## AI client authentication